 Since adoption of the IS/MND, the Environmental Checklist in CEQA Guidelines Appendix G has been changed regarding paleontological resources.
-The question regarding potential impacts on paleontological resources was moved from the Cultural Resources section to this section.

-a-i) Fault Rupture Hazards.
+The question regarding a-i) Fault Rupture Hazards.

 The adopted IS/MND stated that no active or potentially active faults pass through the project site; therefore, the project would have no impact related to fault rupture.
 As with the approved project, the revised project would have no impact related to fault rupture.